-SASB Reference GRI Reference 2020 2021 2022 Discussion Source Greenhouse Gas Emiss sions Gross global scope 1 emissions, percentage covered under emissions-limiting regulations DT CD 110-1 305-1 305-1 0% 0% 0% We measure market-based GHG emissions from our operations, which includes our purchase of RECs to offset some of our electrical consumption from the grid.
+SASB Reference GRI Reference 2020 2021 2022 Discussion Source Greenhouse Gas Emiss sions Gross global scope 1 emissions, percentage covered under emissions-limiting regulations RT-CP-110a.1 305-1 0% 0% 0% We measure market-based GHG emissions from our operations, which includes our purchase of RECs to offset some of our electrical consumption from the grid.
 We measure overall GHG emissions to track progress against our 2025 and 2030 GHG emission reduction targets.
-GHG emissions are measured in metric tons of carbon dioxide equivalent (tCO $2$ e).
-CDP Climate Response (Section Total GHG emissions (Scope 1+2) RT-CP-110a.1 305-2 434K 371K 247K We do not operate under any emissions limiting regulations at this time.
-Scope 2 emissions are calculated using location-based methodology.
+GHG emissions are measured in metric tons of carbon dioxide equivalent (tCO 2 e).
+CDP Climate Response (Section Total GHG emissions (Scope 1+2) a.1 305-2 434K 371K 318K We do not operate under any emissions limiting regulations at this time.
+C6) Climate Policy Scope 1 Scope 2 207K 227K 201K 170K 188K 130K Scope 2 emissions are calculated using location-based methodology.
 Our location-based scope 2 emissions are available in our published CDP responses.
-Climate Policy Scope 1 Scope 2 207K 227K 201K 170K 143K 104K CDP data for 2022 will be available after it is released by CDP in 2023.
-2020 and 2021 data is full-year and 2022 data is through Q3.
+CDP data for 2022 will be available after it is released by CDP in 2023.
 Discussion of long-term and short-term strategy or plan to manage scope 1 emissions, emissions reduction targets and an analysis of performance against those targets RT-CP110a2 In order to meet our ambitious 2030 sustainability goals, we will continue to drive efficiency improvements in our processes as well as innovate to develop products that require less energy-intensive processes for production.
 We will continue to transition our power purchasing toward green energy and seek out alternative energy sources, such as our upcoming concentrated solar facility in Turnhout, Belgium.
 We continue to perform well against our 2025 GHG reduction goal.
 CDP Climate Response (Section C4) Climate Policy Integrated Report

-\Historic data points for 2020 and 2021 GHG emissions have been updated from prior disclosures to account for recent acquisitions.
-For more information on our scope 3 emissions, see our CDP Climate Response.
+\Historic data points for 2020 and 2021 GHG emissions have been updated from prior disclosures to account for recent acquisitions. \\2022 emissions data has been updated to report through Q4 2022; in March 2023 ESG Download, progress was reported through Q3 2022.
+For information on our scope 3 emissions, see our CDP Climate Response.